codemonstur/HTMLCompiler/README.md

 - Also compresses HTML inside script tag with type text/x-jquery-tmpl or text/html
 - Allow for calling htmlcompiler features through the command line
 - Inlining of link tags (favico)
-- SASS and LESS compiling
+- SCSS and LESS compiling
 - Inline link tag to stylesheet into style tag

 ### Planned features (bugfixes)